ammdias/finctrl/MANUAL.md

 * The account balance is the amount available on each account after the operation has taken place.
-* The 'Total amounts by currency' is a list of the sum of the 'Total amount' column by currency.
+* The 'Total amounts by currency' is a list of the sum of the 'Total amount' column, by currency.
 As all the transactions listed belong to accounts with the same currency, Euro, only one value is listed.

 Probably it makes more sense to list the transactions on a single account, and